onabz/mlr-shop/README.md

 ### Local VS Deployment

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.
+There are currently no differences between the local site and the development site.

 ## Credits